resthub/resthub.org/spring-stack.rst

 In a RIA, form validation could be a heavy process because you have to implement validation on both client and server side of your application.

-To be able to build, on client side, a validation behaviour based on server side constraints definition, **Resthub provides an API to export, for a given model class, the complete list of its constraints definitions**.
+To be able to build, on the client side, a validation behaviour based on server side constraints definition, **RESThub provides an API to export, for a given model class, the complete list of its constraints definitions**.

-Resthub Spring Stack integrates the `JSR303 specification <http://beanvalidation.org/1.0/spec/>`_ (BeanValidation) and its reference implementation: `Hibernate Validator <http://docs.jboss.org/hibernate/validator/4.3/reference/en-US/html_single/>`_.
+RESThub Spring Stack integrates the `JSR303 specification <http://beanvalidation.org/1.0/spec/>`_ (BeanValidation) and its reference implementation: `Hibernate Validator <http://docs.jboss.org/hibernate/validator/4.3/reference/en-US/html_single/>`_.

-These validations cosntraints are, in fact, annotation hold by a Java Bean Model. e.g :
+These validations constraints are, in fact, annotations held by a Java Bean Model. e.g :

 .. code-block:: java